-WSPs' Research team covers all disciplines required for full-scale and model studies of wind and air flows, including instrumentation technology, aerodynamics and fluid mechanics, vibration and structural dynamics, and wind tunnel testing.
+The team at WSP Research covers all disciplines required for full-scale and model studies of wind and air flows, including, acoustics, instrumentation technology, aerodynamics, fluid mechanics, vibration and structural dynamics, and wind tunnel testing.

 These services are highly valued for a wide range of applications, including:

-- Wind tunnel testing of buildings and structures at model scale
+Wind tunnel testing of buildings, structures and topography at model scale

-- Full-scale testing of wind effects on structures and components
+Full-scale testing of wind response of structures and components

-We work closely with architects and engineers throughout the design phase and recommend mitigation strategies where the wind effects are too great.
-The level of infrastructure growth in New Zealand, especially in Auckland, means the wind tunnel is in constant use.
+We work closely with architects and engineers throughout the design phase and develop mitigation strategies where the wind effects are problematic.
+The level of infrastructure growth in New Zealand, especially in Auckland and Wellington, means the wind tunnel is constantly in demand.